Generic selectors

 July 11, 2022

 This decision has affected women across the nation.
-Thirteen states in the US have already put major restrictions regarding abortion rights.
+Thirteen states in the US have already put major restrictions on abortion rights.

 Roe v.
 Wade was a landmark case that brought abortion rights under healthcare in 1973.

-The Supreme Court's decision to overturn the 1973 judgement has been protested widely across the country and these protests won't fizzle out soon.
+The Supreme Court's decision to overturn the 1973 judgment has been protested widely across the country, and these protests won't fizzle out soon.

-The recent judgement has brought several restrictions.
-Because of it, now women will face more difficulty in accessing medical procedures.
+The recent judgment has brought several restrictions.
+Because of it, women will now face more difficulty in accessing medical procedures.
 Each state will impose their restrictions.

-Even in extenuating circumstances such as rape, incest, mental health or medical issues, or any other reason, women will face higher difficulty in accessing the medical procedure.
-The irony is–the punishment for illegal abortion is up to 15 years and punishment for rape is much lesser than that in most states.
+Even in extenuating circumstances such as rape, incest, mental health or medical issues, or any other reason, women will face greater difficulty in accessing the medical procedure.
+The irony is that the punishment for illegal abortion is up to 15 years, and the punishment for rape is much less than that in most states.

 It is extremely concerning when politicians decide on women's reproductive healthcare.
 Mass protests have been taking place not only in the US but all over the world.
-This decision will penetrate women worldwide, and it will push back the efforts of women’s right activist by five decades.
-I feared the recent supreme court judgement to majorly affect women of lower socio-economic backgrounds as they will face higher difficulty in accessing the much-needed procedure because of the unavailability of adequate resources.
+This decision will penetrate women worldwide, and it will push back the efforts of women’s rights activists by five decades.
+I feared the recent Supreme Court judgement would majorly affect women of lower socio-economic backgrounds, as they will face greater difficulty in accessing the much-needed procedure because of the unavailability of adequate resources.

 This is being considered a dark time for women across the globe as they are being forced to fight for their basic rights once again.
-Now the millions of women affected by the judgement can only wait in uncertainty as they continue to deal with the aftermath of this decision.
+Now, the millions of women affected by the judgment can only wait in uncertainty as they continue to deal with the aftermath of this decision.

 ALSO READ | Syndrome K: The 'Disease' That Saved Thousands From The Nazis